The Salty Dog's Blog

 2 large garlic cloves, minced

-2 tablespoons chopped fresh mint or thyme or 2 teaspoons dried
+2 tablespoons chopped fresh mint or thyme leaves or 2 teaspoons dried

 Freshly ground black pepper

 Bring the potatoes to a boil in a medium or large pot of water and cook 5 to 7 minutes, or until barely tender.
 Drain.
-When the potatoes are cool enough to handle, cut into 1/3-inch-thick slices and brush with oil to coat.
+When the potatoes are cool enough to handle, cut into 1/3-1/2 inch-thick slices and brush with oil to coat on both sides.
 Set aside on a large plate.

 Brush all the onion slices and the ears of corn with the oil.
 Grill the potatoes, onions and corn until browned, starting with the onion slices, since they take the longest to cook.
 Grill the onions for 5 to 7 minutes per side, or until just slightly resistant when pierced with the tip of a knife.
 Grill the potatoes for 3 to 5 minutes per side, or until soft when pierced with the tip of a knife.
 Grill the corn for 3 to 5 minutes, turning often.

 As the onions and potatoes finish cooking, transfer them to a cutting board and cut into large pieces.
 Place in a large bowl.
 Cut the corn from the cob and add to the bowl.
 Add the garlic and herb of choice and a few tablespoons oil to coat the vegetables.
-Sprinkle with grated White Himalayan Salt and pepper to taste and toss everything together.
-Serve immediately.
+Sprinkle with sea salt and pepper to taste and toss everything together.